bpPrg/Tips-Mac/Xcode-MacOS/Readme.md

+- Apple Automator and workflows need Xcode to be installed in the Mac.
-Different MacOS versions needs different Xcode versions.
+- Different MacOS versions needs different Xcode versions.

-If we install xcode from app store, it tries to install the latest version, which may not be compatible with older macoses.
+- If we install xcode from app store, it tries to install the latest version, which may not be compatible with older macoses.

-We can download the `.dmg` file and install older xcode.
+- We can download the `.dmg` file and install older xcode.

-a) Macos 10.10.5 Yosemite needs xcode 7.2.1
+- a) Macos 10.10.5 Yosemite needs xcode 7.2.1

 [Xcode versions](https://developer.apple.com/download/more/?name=Xcode)